JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 ### Will you use the Perfect Forward Secrecy in your mail ?

 We can't actually guarantee that without breaking a vital part of email's functionality: people want to be able to read their old emails.
 If we implemented PFS, then nobody could ever view their archives.
-We consider this an antifeature, so we won't even try.
+We consider this an anti-feature, so we won't even try.
 Instead, we're going to just try to protect your email as well as we can while it is in transit (using PGP and opportunistic SSL), and as well as we can when it is at rest (using PGP, mostly).

 ### Will you implement start TLS in your email system?